Merikins: Company villages

 The villages were in a forested area of the Naparima Plain near a former Spanish mission, La Misión de Savana Grande.
-Each of the Veteran Marines were granted 16 acres of land and some of these plots are still farmed today by descendants of original settlers.
+Each of the Veteran Marines was granted 16 acres of land and some of these plots are still farmed today by descendants of original settlers.
 The land was fertile but the conditions were primitive initially as the land had to be cleared and the lack of roads was an especial problem.
 It is sometimes said that some of the settlers were craftsmen more used to an urban environment and, as they had been expecting better, they were disgruntled and some returned to America, but this comment applies to later free Black American settlers, who came from towns, and not to the Veteran Colonial Marines, who were all refugees from the rural areas of the Chesapeake and Georgia.
 The settlers built houses from the timber they felled, and planting crops of bananas, cassava, maize and potatoes.
 Rice was introduced from America and was especially useful because it could be stored for long periods without spoiling.

 Twenty years after the initial establishment, the then governor Lord Harris supported improvements to the infrastructure of the settlements and arranged for the settlers to get deeds to their lands, so confirming their property rights as originally stated on arrival, though it is not clear that the initiative was carried through universally.
 As they prospered, they became a significant element in Trinidad's economy.
 Their agriculture advanced from subsistence farming to include cash crops of cocoa and sugar cane.
 Later, oil was discovered and then some descendants were able to lease their lands for the mineral rights.
 Others continued as independent market traders.